 Being an adult has all kinds of perks: digging into the pickle jar whenever you get a hankering for sodium, the freedom of a driver’s license, and going to bed whenever you want.
-One of the things they don’t tell you about the whole “adulting” thing is that knowing how to make new friends can be really hard, especially after moving to a new city.
+One of the things they don’t tell you about the whole “adulting” thing is that making new friends can be really hard, especially after moving to a new city.

 Making friends in a new city begins with, well, meeting people.
 If you’re not sure what to do if you have no friends just yet, start with the following suggestions.